Cahuilla: History

 The Cahuilla have intermarried with non-Cahuilla for the past century.
 A high proportion of today's Cahuilla tribal members have mixed ancestry, especially Spanish and African American.
 People who have grown up in the tribe's ways and identify culturally with the Cahuilla may qualify for official tribal membership by the tribe's internal rules.
 Each federally recognized tribe sets its own rules for membership.

+Culture

+Cuisine

+While Cahuilla men engaged in hunting deer and rabbits, the tribe relied more heavily on desert vegetation for sustenance.
+Acorns held significance for the Cahuilla; however, due to the scarcity of water and the arid environment in the desert, oak trees were not prevalent in much of their territory.
+A more frequently consumed food among the desert inhabitants was the fruit of the mesquite tree, which possesses deep roots that access water.
+During the summer months, the green bean pods from this tree were processed into a beverage.
+The tribe also utilized agave and yucca plants as food sources.
+Various desert cacti yielded edible fruits, as did the palm tree.
+The Cahuilla harvested seeds from juniper and pine trees, in addition to chia seeds and seeds from other plants.
+Furthermore, several types of berries were dried and ground into a meal.

 Current status

 Today Palm Springs and the surrounding areas are experiencing rapid development.
 The Agua Caliente Band of the Cahuilla is an important player in the local economy, operating an array of business enterprises, including land leasing, hotel and casino operations, and banking.

 The Agua Caliente Indian Reservation occupies 126.706 km2 in the Palm Springs area, including parts of the cities of Palm Springs, Cathedral City, and Rancho Mirage.
 The total population living on its territory was 21,358 as of the 2000 census, although few of these are registered tribal members.

 The Morongo Band of Mission Indians, also considered part of the Cahuilla nation, operates the Morongo Casino, Resort & Spa, as well as the Hadley Fruit Orchards in Cabazon.
 The Morongo Casino is one of the largest Indian casinos in the United States.
 The Morongo Indian Reservation is in northern Riverside County.
 The city of Banning and community of Cabazon both extend partially onto reservation land.
 The reservation has a land area of 127.083 km2, with a resident population of 954, the majority of Native American heritage.